AgenTank Agent Guide

 ```

-If your tank has a skill, exactly one of these functions may exist on `me`:
+Each tank has one skill, so exactly one of these functions exists on `me`:

 - `me.shield()`